fcunial/portfolio/README.md

 Requirements
 ------------

-* A modern, 64-bit Java compiler.
+* A 64-bit Java compiler.
+The code was tested on javac 9.0.1.
 * A 64-bit operating system.
 The code was tested on macOS 10.13.

 Compiling: